An Incredible Resurrection Requires Credible Witnesses, Right?

 Sunday (Easter) The Resurrection!

-As you read through the daily account of a long Passion Week (Really ten days, from Friday before through Easter weekend), remember that Easter is about gritty reality.
+As you read through the daily account of a long Passion Week (Really ten days here, from Friday before through Easter weekend), remember that Easter is about gritty reality.
 It is about greed and politics, about hatred and hope.
 Easter week started with a celebration and almost ended with a crucifixion…

 It heralds the transformation of scattered and scared disciples into astonishing men.
 It announced the startling change of a rejected Rabbi into the coming King.
 Ultimately, in perhaps the most surprising turn of events, it begins the transition of the mighty Roman Empire into a mere asterisk in the annals of History.
 Last of all, it represents the transformation of an un-lovable, insecure and inconsistent sinner –me– into someone redeemed and adopted by the King Himself.
 I hope your Friday helps you begin a transformation that turns the worst day in history into the best.
 Day.
 Ever.